Home » Guides » What Happens When You Run Out of Chips In Poker

 A poker player pushing all their chips towards the dealer.

-The Side Pot
+How The Side Pot Works in Poker

-• Additional betting goes into the side pot, which only involves players with chips remaining after matching the all-in bet.
+The main pot is contested by all players still active in the hand.
+Additional betting goes into the side pot, which only involves players who still have poker chip values remaining after matching the all-in bet.

-• If an all-in player wins the showdown, they win the main pot.
+If an all-in player wins the showdown, they win the main pot.
 The side pot goes to the best remaining hand among the other players.
+When multiple players go all in during the same hand, multiple side pots may form to ensure fair distribution based on chip commitments.
+Remember that going all in risks your entire stack, so be sure to check the pot odds before piling in.

-Buying New Chips
+Buying Poker New Chips

 If the pace of the game slows too much, you can always increase the blinds.
 You’ll also need to decide if rebuys are allowed and, if so, whether they should be available throughout the entire game or cut off after a certain point.